-If you’re new to complex sales or are hoping to increase your sales numbers in this area, consider the following best practices for complex B2B sales that have proven successful for me as well as for the clients we represent at JMS Elite.
+If you’re new to complex inside sales or are hoping to increase your sales numbers in this area, consider the following best practices for complex B2B sales that have proven successful for me as well as for the clients we represent at JMS Elite.

 1. Know Your Industry

-An experienced business development executive should be able to call into any industry and engage a decision maker in a conversation where business pains are revealed and solutions are discussed.
+An experienced business development executive should be able to cold call into any industry and engage a decision maker in a conversation where business pains are revealed and solutions are discussed.
 However, while a B2B sales call is ultimately about solving business problems, it’s imperative to understand the industry into which you are calling.

 Be prepared know industry terms so that you can discuss them at a business level.
 Understanding enough about the industry so that you can ask the right questions at the outset means you have a better chance at starting a real conversation and having a meaningful interaction that will lead to next steps.

 A prospect will recognize a caller as who is knowledgeable, and also willing to listen and identify common ground for complex problems.